jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 With this strict criteria for truth in mind, and his targets established, it’s not long before — as depicted with masterful drama in his <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a> — Descartes struggles to feel convinced by the existence or reliability of, well, anything.

-Descartes asserts that many of his opinions are based upon his _experiences_ of the world through his five senses.
+Descartes asserts that most if not all of his opinions are based upon his _experiences_ of the world through his five senses.

-However, his senses are not always trustworthy — when he dreams or hallucinates, for instance, his experiences do not align to reality.
+His senses, however, are not always trustworthy — when he dreams or hallucinates, for instance, his experiences do not align to reality.

 Reflecting on this point, Descartes wonders if he can be sure he’s even awake _right now_, writing: